 When you are discussing possible solutions, buyers use their status quo as the reference point to evaluate the attractiveness of your offer.
 Any improvement is a gain, and any shortcoming is a loss.
 Is it really that simple?
 How are buyers really looking at competitive offers?

-Research by Nobel Prize-winning behavioral economist Daniel Kahneman shows that buyers tend to look foremost at risks associated with your proposed improvements and are less focused on the risks associated with not changing.
-Their mind is more on practical implementation challenges like ramp-up time, operational staff learning new products and services, career risk if the change fails, the financial risk if the ROI isn’t achieved and risk of being exposed for not doing their job properly.
+Research by Nobel Prize-winning behavioural economist Daniel Kahneman shows that buyers tend to look foremost at risks associated with your proposed improvements and are less focused on the risks associated with not changing.
+Their mind is more on practical implementation challenges like ramp-up time, operational staff learning new products and services, career risk if the change fails, financial risk if the ROI isn’t achieved, and risk of being exposed for not doing their job properly.

 In other words, although your proposed solution sounds attractive,

 - Their focus is not so much on what they would gain

 - Instead, their thoughts are more on the risk of changing.

 - And not at all on the shortcomings associated with remaining their status quo